metagenlab/zAMP/docs/_build/html/_sources/pages/setup.rst.txt

 Reference database
 ************************************************************************

-RSP4ABM requires a reference taxonomic database for taxonomic classification.
-The original reference database provided to RSP4ABM must be organized into two files:
+RSP4ABM requires a reference taxonomic database for classification.
+The database provided to RSP4ABM must be organized into two files, following the original QIIME format :

-Reference sequences
+Reference sequences format
 =======================================================================

 The first file must be a `*.fasta* file <https://en.wikipedia.org/wiki/FASTA_format>` with reference genomic sequences.
 The description of each sequence must be an unique sequence identifier.